sicara/sicarator/generators/app/templates/terraform/README.md

 # API infrastructure

-Terraform code for the infrastructure of the API
+Terraform code for the infrastructure of the API of <%= projectName %>

 ### Setup
 - [Install terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)